graphpql/graphpinator/docs/DefiningSchema.md

 ## Introduction

-Alpha & Omega in GraphQL type language is a Schema.
-Schema describes which operations your service supports, which data are expected as inputs and which is your service going to return back to client.
-All this is done using GraphQL [type system](https://graphql.org/learn/schema/).
+In GraphQL, the Schema is the heart of your API.
+It describes the operations your service supports, the data structures it expects as inputs, and the data it returns to the client.
+This is all achieved using GraphQL's [type system](https://graphql.org/learn/schema/).

-> Before reading further, make sure to have basic understanding of the GraphQL [type system](https://graphql.org/learn/schema/).
+> Before diving in, ensure you have a basic understanding of the GraphQL type system.

 ## Understanding types